 This article reveals the common ways addicts conceal their drugs.
 If you are worried that your loved one is abusing drugs, read on to see where they may be hiding their illicit drugs or drug paraphernalia.

 The dangers of drug addiction are well-known, but the ways in which addicts hide their drugs might surprise you.
-One popular method is called “stash clothing.”
-This involves hiding drugs in clothing that can be easily accessed, usually in a pocket , sleeve or sewn into clothing.
+One popular method is called "stash clothing."
+Deep pockets or interior pockets is the most common way to hide the drugs in the clothes.
+You can also hide in sleeve or sewn into clothing.
 The advantage of this method is that it allows addicts to keep their drugs close at hand without being obvious about it.

 But sometimes, addicts may take it a notch higher.
 For example, some women hide their marijuana stash in altered tampons and hairbands.
 Those who work in transporting illegal drugs can sew the drugs in wigs and have the wigs glued to their heads to go past border and customs without being suspected.
 Unfortunately, doing so may cause complications and necessitate emergency room electrolysis.